 Despite this, properties still remain affordable around 26 percent lower than the London average.

-Part of the Ford Motor Company’s former plant is being converted to a new estate – Beam Park, which will provide more than 3,000 new homes with extensive community facilities and large areas of public open spaces around the River Beam.
+Plans for part of the Ford Motor Company’s former plant to be converted to a new estate - Beam Park, which will provide more than 3,500 new homes with extensive community facilities and large areas of public open spaces around the River Beam - is currently awaiting approval.

 Old Oak Common